Iván Völgyes Award

 He has also served as the Regional Senior Commercial Officer in Helsinki, Finland and the Principal Commercial Officer at the American Consulate General in Dhahran, Saudi Arabia.
 Mr. Peaslee was simultaneously the Senior Commercial Officer for Pakistan (resident in Dhahran), with responsibility for overseeing Commercial Service operations in Islamabad, Karachi, and Lahore.
 Mr. Peaslee’s first diplomatic posting was as Commercial Attaché at the U.S. Embassy in Riyadh, Saudi Arabia.

 Rob earned a BA in Political Science (May 1989) from Colorado State University and earned an MBA in International Management and an MA in Latin American Studies from the University of New Mexico.
-He is fluent in Spanish, and conversant in Hungarian.
-Mr. Peaslee is married with two adult children.
+He is fluent in

 10., Gábor Garai